-When a wildfire is imminent, evacuate early and follow these steps to ensure the safety of you family and give your home the best chance of surviving.
+When a wildfire is imminent, evacuate early and follow these steps to ensure the safety of your family and give your home the best chance of surviving.
+If you hear the Hi-Lo siren, grab your Go Bag, your pet(s) and get out immediately.

 Pre-Evacuation Checklist from www.readyforwildfire.org